 Danse macabre in Füssen

 The danse macabre (Totentanz) in Füssen is the oldest one of Bavaria.
-It was created by the painter Jacob Hiebler and can be seen as an exhibit of the museum of local history (Museum der Stadt Füssen) located in the former St. Mang’s Abbey.
+Jacob Hiebler was the painter.
+You’ll find this work created by Jacob Hiebler in the Museum der Stadt Füssen.
+This heritage museum uses the rooms of the former St. Mang’s Abbey.

 Sundials at the High Castle in Füssen